weaveworks/weave/site/router-topology/router-encapsulation.md

 ---
-title: Weave Router Encapsulation
+title: Weave Net Router Encapsulation
 layout: default
 ---

-When the Weave router forwards packets, the encapsulation looks something like this:
+When the Weave Net router forwards packets, the encapsulation looks something like this:

     +-----------------------------------+